eurolinux-enterprise-linux-sources/mysql-connector-java/src/docs/README.txt

    fine with MySQL Connector/J.

-   Generally, you configure a connection pool in your application server configuration files, and access it via the Java Naming and Directory Interface (JNDI).
+   Generally, you configure a connection pool in your application server configuration files, and access it through the Java Naming and Directory Interface (JNDI).
 The following code shows how you might use a connection pool from an application deployed in a J2EE application server:

    Example 5.11.
 Connector/J: Using a connection pool with a J2EE